Follow us:

 Jul 17, 2017 8:22:00 AM Kathy Dise Bookkeeping, Professional Services

-GettyImages-486585342.jpgA law firm has a responsibility to not only represent their clients in a just way, but also to manage their clients’ advances/deposits for court fees, fines and other potential payments.
-Interest on Lawyers Trust Account (IOLTA) is an account in which lawyers hold funds that do not belong to the lawyer right now or are disputed.
-Without taxing the public, and at no cost to lawyers or their clients, interest from IOLTA is pooled to provide civil legal aid to the poor and support improvements to the justice system.
-Due to the timing and sensitivity of lawsuits, a client’s funds are held in escrow by their attorney and are protected in a special type of bank account, called an IOLTA.
+IOLTA bookkeepingA law firm is responsible not only for representing clients fairly but also for managing client advances and deposits for court fees, fines, and other potential payments.
+Any Interest on Lawyers Trust Account (IOLTA) is used to hold funds that do not currently belong to the lawyer or are under dispute.
+Without taxing the public and at no cost to lawyers or clients, the interest earned from IOLTA accounts is pooled to provide civil legal aid for the poor and support justice system improvements.
+Given the timing and sensitivity of legal matters, client funds are held in escrow by attorneys in these special accounts.

 While these separated funds are maintained in the name of the law firm, the IOLTA is managed by the state and interest accumulated is due back to the client.